Kyagara/equinox/README.md

 ## Todo

-- More tests for the internal client and rate limit
+- Add Redis store for rate limit
 - Maybe the context usage throughout the project could be improved
 - Maybe add more options to customize the rate limiter
-- Maybe add wrapped errors to improve error handling
-- Add Redis store for rate limit
+- More tests for the internal client and rate limit
 - Improve DDragon/CDragon support

 ## About